1. Home

 We have carried out systematic culture experiments to develop 2D cell lines which show that primary HGSOC cells have a highly reproducible limited lifespan when grown as in vitro.
 We have optimized conditions to grow primary ascites cells in suspension and have tested with RNAseq the similarity between primary ascites spheroids and established cell lines grown in 3D using low attachment media.
 We have started to develop methods for organoids grown from primary cells and demonstrate improved survival compared to 2D methods.

-We are developing established HGSOC xenografts for long term maintenance of HGSOC populations and have optimized methods for tumour disaggregation, freezing and transplantation.
+We are developing established HGSOC xenografts for long term maintenance of HGSOC populations and have optimized methods for tumour disaggregation, freezing, and transplantation.
 To investigate the cellular heterogeneity within HGSOC, we have used a combination of multi-parameter flow cytometry and in vitro and in vivo functional assays to interrogate the growth and differentiation properties of phenotypically distinct cell populations present within freshly isolated, non-cultured HGSOC tissues.